 I recommend looking for school specific groups on social media to see if you can pick up any pre-loved uniform.
 Some children are pretty heavy on their clothes but others grow so quickly that their uniform is only lightly used by the time they can no longer wear it.
 Why not save money and do your bit for the environment by giving it a new lease of life.

-My final piece of advice is to start as early as you can.
+My final piece of advice is to start as early as you can – the beginning of the Summer holidays if possible.
 If this is your first time, trust me you’ll be surprised how quickly things sell out!

 Love Rachel ❤

-* I’ve shared pictures of Dorothy in school uniform but she’s no longer at that school and the logo isn’t on show. 😊
+* I’ve shared pictures of Dorothy in school uniform but don’t worry, she’s no longer at that school and the logo isn’t on show. 😊